Security has become a primary concern in the crypto world. In the first quarter of 2019, $356 million worth of cryptocurrency got stolen.

 - We store customer's assets in BitGo, the most trusted custodian, with $100 million insurance cover from Lloyd's.

-- CoinLoan performs all operations with crypto assets according to rules outlined in Cryptocurrency Security Standard (CCSS).
+- CoinLoan performs operations with crypto assets according to rules outlined in Cryptocurrency Security Standard (CCSS).
 It's a security framework covering the security requirements for companies dealing with cryptocurrency.

 - Transaction signing only happens offline on separate devices that have never been connected to the network.
 The process itself involves several people.